houpos/gardn/README.md

 # gardn

-Created in 2019 by a Grace Hopper students, gardn allows you to use AR to plan your next garden!
+Created in 2019 by a Grace Hopper student, gardn allows you to use AR to plan your next garden!

 ## Technolgies
 Javscript, React Native, Redux, Viro Media